 The construction standards lead to a heavy building with the weight increasing for the 34 and 44mm models.
 This means you'll have to give some thought to a suitable base.
 Have a look at our feature on Corner Summerhouse Bases for some ideas (opens in a new window).
 We think a summerhouse like the Corner Lodge Plus lends itself well to one of the pre-formed plastic base systems now on the market.
 These tend to use recycled plastic to you'd be doing your bit for the environment too.

 Taking everything into account, we think the Corner Lodge Plus is a great choice for a mid-priced corner summerhouse with an integrated shed.
 Yes it's a little more expensive than the standard budget tongue and groove model but if you can afford it, the step up in quality is significant and may save you considerably in repairs and replacement in the long run.
 The choice of left and right handed models makes it nicely versatile - but it does mean you'll have to decide on the location before ordering and will probably have to stick to it.
 It will take a little time to put up but in our opinion the quality and durability of the finished article makes it worth it.
 Yes, it's essential to apply a preservative finish at the time of assembly and to maintain this regularly but that's largely goes with the territory when it comes to wooden garden buildings and it's not something too hold against the Corner Lodge Plus.
-If you're looking for an alternative, the Pickering/Ripon is probably the closest.
+If you're looking for an alternative, we think the Tiger Vibrissa is probably the closest.
 Bertsch's Penta 3 is just too expensive in our view.
 But we doubt you can do better than Mercia's Corner Lodge Plus when it comes to quality combined with value for money.
 It gets five stars from us.